MysteriousBits/DMD-Simulator/README.md

 read the bytearray ->  decode into bit matrix -> render pixel by pixel.

 Now to decode or access a pixel directly from the encoded array, we need to know the encoding algorithm or the relation between the pixel position and bit position along with the byte index.
-If a pixel is on the i<sub>th</sub> row and j<sub>th</sub> coloumn, the formula is like this:
+If a pixel is on the i<sup>th</sup> row and j<sup>th</sup> coloumn, the formula is like this:
 ```
 pixel[i, j] = byteArray[2 * j + floor(i / 8)] | (1 << (i mod 8))
 ```

 Basically we iterate the matrix coloumn by coloumn while encoding.
-Then put the first 8 bits into a new byte and the second 8 bits into another.
+Then we put the first 8 bits into a new byte (from LSB to MSB) and the second 8 bits into another.
 You should do the same when you set the pixels in your display.
 Here is a visual representation:
 ![Encoding Matrix](https://raw.githubusercontent.com/MysteriousBits/DMD-Simulator/main/encode.png)

 ## Further Development